One of the primary functions of the Passport/Citizenship Unit is to provide information and guidance on citizenship questions.

 If both parents are American, they need only show that one of them has resided in the United States (no time requirement).

-An American citizen mother of a child born out wedlock needs to prove that she spent one continuous year in the United States.
+An American citizen mother of a child born out of wedlock on or after December 24, 1952 and before June 12, 2017 must prove that she was physically present continuously for one year in the United States or its outlying possessions at any time prior to the child’s birth.

-An American citizen father of a child born out of wedlock must prove five years of residence in the U.S. and must have recognized the child and agreed to the child’s financial support.
+An American citizen father of a child born out of wedlock must prove five years of residence in the U.S., two of which are after the age of 14, and must have recognized the child and agreed to the child’s financial support.

 My daughter has lived all her life in Tunisia and cannot transmit U.S. citizenship to her children.
 Is there any way they can become citizens through their grandparents?